Slavery and Human Trafficking Statement

 Related Company Policies

-Risks to the BGL Group associated with the Act are managed in accordance with the Group Risk Management Policy.
-Specific materiality assessments are carried out across the supply chain in accordance with BGL procurement guidelines.
-Additionally the group operates a Whistleblowing Policy and actively encourages the reporting and exposure of unethical behaviour.
+Where risks associated with the Act are identified these are managed in accordance with the Group Risk Management Framework.
+Additionally, the Group operates a Speak Up Policy and actively encourages the reporting and exposure of unethical behaviour.

-Due Diligence Process for Slavery and Human Trafficking
+Due Diligence Process for Modern Slavery and Human Trafficking

 We have written to suppliers seeking assurance that the precepts of the Act are being followed/adopted, though clearly expecting a more complete and robust attestation from those few facilities suppliers who directly fall under the tenets of the Act.
 Where no assurance is forthcoming, we will engage with those parties at contract review to ascertain whether there is sufficient concern to replace them.

 Our Effectiveness in Combating Modern Slavery and Human Trafficking